Cabazure/Cabazure.Client/README.md

 }
 ```

-The call to `ConfigureClient` needs the following:
+The call to `AddCabazureClient` needs the following:
 * The name of the `HttpClient` instance (matching the one specified on the endpoints)
 * Configuration of the `HttpClient` (using an `IHttpClientBuilder`)
 * Configuration of the `JsonSerializerOptions` used for serialization of the contracts